 A spatial system theory has associated development with a set of dynamic nodal regions.
 In order for the entire region to enjoy the benefits associated with the dynamic urban centres, the development of strong links between the urban areas and rural areas is considered a prerequisite.
-These linkages which are multifaceted in nature include flows of agricultural and other commodities from rural based areas (producers) to urban markets, both for local consumers and or for industrial processing and, in the opposite direction, flows of industrial and or imported goods from urban areas to rural settlements.
-They also include flows of information, finances and people moving between rural and urban settlements, either commuting on a regular basis, for occasional visits to urban-based services and administrative centres, or migrating temporarily or permanently (Cecilia Tacoli, IIED, 2004; Ndegwa, 2005).
+These linkages which are multifaceted in nature include flows of agricultural and other commodities from rural based areas (producers) to urban markets, both for local consumption and or for industrial processing and, in the opposite direction, flows of industrial and or imported goods from urban areas to rural settlements.
+They also include flows of information, finances and people moving between rural and urban settlements, either commuting on a regular basis, for occasional visits to urban-based services and administrative centres, or migrating temporarily or permanently (Dam, Ortserga & Gyuse, 2019; Sreelekha, Krishnamurthy, Anjaneyulu, 2016; Kumar & Sen, 2014).
 In these relationships, transportation plays an important role of facilitating the flows.
 For without transportation infrastructure, movement of goods (be it farm produce or manufacture goods), people, information and other services between settlements or regions will be impossible.

+Generally, studies on transport and especially road transport are justified on the premise that road transport enhances economic development and road transport provides the pathway for infrastructure.
+Greater economic opportunities have been increasingly related to the mobility of people, goods and information through transport.
+Specific contributions of road transport to economic development are in the area of job creation and its derived activities.
+This is through specialisation (comparative and competitive), large scale production, increased competition and land value.
+A well-developed road transport network provides linkages to economic activities by identifying locations that offer favourable conditions of production (Dam, Ortserga & Gyuse, 2019).
 According to Rondinelli and Ruddle (1976), the starting point of the upward flow of agricultural products and craft items to higher reaches of the marketing system, and also the downward flow of imported items destined for peasant consumption lies in the establishment of links between the rural and urban settlements in the region.
-According to Fitzgerald (1974), variations in the characteristics of networks may be considered to reflect certain spatial aspects of the socio-economic system of any region.
-The Benue basin is an agriculture-based region that produces different kinds of crops for both local and national consumption, and for the region to be effective in distributing her produces to final consumers, the structure of her road network transport connectivity cannot be overemphasized.
-This study seeks to identify the existing road network and there conditions in the Benue basin region; determine and evaluate the structure of road network connectivity of the Benue basin, Nigeria.
+According to Fitzgerald (1984), variations in the characteristics of networks may be considered to reflect certain spatial aspects of the socio-economic system of any region.
+The Benue basin region of Nigeria is an agriculture-based region that produces different kinds of crops for both local and national consumption, and for the region to be effective in distributing her produces to final consumers, the structure of her road network transport connectivity need to be understood with the view to enhancing the region's socio-economic development.
+This study seeks to identify the existing road network and there conditions in the Benue basin region; determine and evaluate the structure of road network connectivity of the Benue basin with the view to enhancing the region's socio-economic development.